aslibass/CovidPlatformHandsOn/README.md

 <!--* You can use this [Module 1 Part 2 Hands On Guide](https://github.com/aslibass/CovidPlatformHandsOn/blob/master/DataPlatformModulePart2.md)
 * Additionally, you can also download this [video tutorial for part 2](https://1drv.ms/v/s!AvknNlaPoEMyj1E_bDj7oXuHWNGP?e=EaIMP9)
 -->
+* You can use this [Module 1 Part 2 Hands On Guide](https://github.com/aslibass/CovidPlatformHandsOn/blob/master/DataPlatformModule1Part2(1).md)
-* You can use this [Module 1 Part 2 Hands On Guide](https://github.com/aslibass/CovidPlatformHandsOn/blob/master/DataPlatformModule1Part2.md)
+* You can use this [Module 1 Part 2 (Extension) Hands On Guide](https://github.com/aslibass/CovidPlatformHandsOn/blob/master/DataPlatformModule1Part2.md)
 * Download this [video tutorial for part 2](https://1drv.ms/v/s!AvknNlaPoEMyj1E_bDj7oXuHWNGP?e=EaIMP9)
 * The source file for the data can be found [here](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports)